darren0602/budget-app/README.md

 A basic budget planner app.

 This app was styled with CSS Bootstrap to allow quick Mobile first designs.
-The container element allows contents to be wrapped dynamically to accomodate mobile device viewport.git
+The container element allows contents to be wrapped dynamically to accomodate mobile device viewport.

 URL: https://darren0602.github.io/budget-app
 Hosted via GitHub Pages